Retirement Retired Life

 While the government hasn't approved any such payment yet, there are several programs in place that can help seniors save money on groceries.

-Here are 10 programs that seniors can use to get help paying for food and other everyday basics.
+Here are 10 programs that seniors can use to save on food and other everyday basics.

 Medicare Advantage grocery allowance